pat-s/pathogen-modeling/README.md

 This repository is organized as an R package, providing functions and raw data to reproduce and extend the analysis reported in the publication.
-Note that this package has been written explicitly for this project and may not be suitable for more general use.
+Note that this package has been written explicitly for this project and may not be suitable for general use.

 This project is setup with a [drake workflow](https://github.com/ropensci/drake), ensuring reproducibility.